aheld/aaronheld-blog/content/post/cosmosdb-stored-procedure/update-sproc.md

 ---
-title: "Create a sproc to atomically update a document" # Title of the blog post.
+title: "CosmosDB: Stored Procedure (sproc) to update a document"
-date: 2020-05-12 #
+date: 2020-05-12
 description: "A example of a CosmosBD Stored procedures (sprocs) that will do an atomic update."
-featured: true # Sets if post is a featured post, making appear on the home page side bar.
-draft: false # Sets whether to render this page.
-Draft of true will not be rendered.
-toc: true # Controls if a table of contents should be generated for first-level links automatically.
+draft: false
 featureImage: "/post/cosmosdb-stored-procedure/cosmosdb.png" # Sets featured image on blog post.
 thumbnail: "/post/cosmosdb-stored-procedure/cosmosdb.png" # Sets thumbnail image appearing inside card on homepage.
 shareImage: "/post/cosmosdb-stored-procedure/cosmosdb.png" # Designate a separate image for social media sharing.